 A High Level Look at Puppet's Cloud Provisioning Tools

-Puppet Enterprise includes a suite of command-line tools you can use for provisioning new virtual nodes when building or maintaining cloud computing infrastructures based on VMware VSphere and Amazon EC2.
+Puppet Enterprise includes a suite of command-line tools you can use for provisioning new virtual nodes when building or maintaining cloud computing infrastructures based on VMware vSphere, Amazon EC2 and Google Compute Engine.
 You can use these tools to:

 - Create and destroy virtual machine instances

 - Classify new nodes (virtual or physical) in the PE console